Low Carbon Sea Transport

 State of implementation/results

-- In October 2019 the Government of the Marshall Islands decided to build a new emission-free vessel that will serve passenger and freight transport between the Islands' atolls.
+- The project supports the Marshallese government in actively participating in the international climate discourse despite the COVID-19 pandemic.-- In October 2019 the Government of the Marshall Islands decided to build a new emission-free vessel that will serve passenger and freight transport between the Islands' atolls.
 At the same time, it was decided to retrofit the existing fleet of the state-owned shipping company MISC to lower its emissions.

 - As part of a three-months training programme, three prototypes for small boats were built locally.
 These boats will be used for inside-atoll transport.